 This course will discuss all relevant aspects related to mobile systems security.
-Mobile devices have been revolutionized users' lives, and more than two billions mobile devices have been sold to date.
+Mobile devices have revolutionized users' lives, and more than two billion mobile devices have been sold to date.
 Unfortunately, these devices, their operating systems, and the applications running on them are affected by security and privacy concerns.
 This course will be hands-on and will cover topics such as the mobile ecosystem, the design and architecture of mobile operating systems, rooting and jailbreaking, application analysis, malware reverse engineering, malware detection, vulnerability assessment, automatic static and dynamic analysis, and exploitation and mitigation techniques.
 While this course will mostly focus on Google's Android OS (its open nature makes it possible to have more interesting exercises and projects), it will also cover technical details about Apple's iOS as well.

-Teaching and Learning Methods : Lectures , labs, and homework assignments.
+Teaching and Learning Methods: Lectures, labs and homework assignments.

-Material from me and resources online (that I'll make available).
+- Resources online (that I'll make available).

 It is recommended to have basic knowledge of C / Java programming and to be familiar with Linux-based environments.